 - Now, tighten the drain plug back up.
 Tight is fine, but don’t overdo it as you can cause some damage.
 With most cars, you can simply do so by hand.
 Apply a bit of oil around the filter gasket to help with the seal and put the new filter in place.
 Again, just tight is fine.
 Don’t overdo it.
 Put the protective cover back in place and lower your car back to the ground.

-If you’re more of a visual person, Car and Driver has a nice outline with GIFs that’s easy to follow.
+If you’re more of a visual person, Car and Driver has a nice outline with GIFs that are easy to follow.
 Keep in mind the major mistakes people make when changing their oil at home, like:

 - Changing too often or too infrequently (most cars need a change in intervals of about every 8,000 miles)